 The most significant components of our operating assets and liabilities are merchandise inventories, and to a lesser extent accounts receivable, prepaid expenses and other assets, accounts payable, other current and non-current liabilities, taxes receivable and taxes payable.
 Our liquidity is not generally seasonal, and our uses of cash are primarily tied to when we open stores and make other capital expenditures.
-We believe that cash expected to be generated from operations and the availability of borrowings under the Wells Facility will be sufficient to meet liquidity requirements, anticipated capital expenditures and payments due under our Credit Facilities for at least the next 12 months.
+We believe that cash expected to be generated from operations and the availability of borrowings under the Wells Facility will be sufficient to meet liquidity requirements, anticipated capital expenditures and payments due under our Credit Facilities for at least the next 12 months

 As described above, merchandise inventory is our most significant working capital asset and is considered "in-transit" or "available for sale," based on whether we have physically received the products at an individual store location or in one of our domestic distribution centers.
 In-transit inventory generally varies due to contractual terms, country of origin, transit times, international holidays, weather patterns and other factors, but for the last two years, less than 10% of our inventory was in-transit while over 90% of our inventory was available for sale in our stores or at one of our four distribution centers.
 We measure realizability of our inventory by monitoring sales, gross margin, inventory aging, weeks of supply or inventory turns as well as by reviewing SKUs that have been determined by our merchandising team to be discontinued.
+Based on our analysis of these factors, we believe our inventory is realizable.
 Twice a year, we conduct a clearance event with the goal of selling through aged and discontinued inventory, followed by donations of discontinued inventory that we are unable to sell.
+We generally conduct a larger clearance event during our third fiscal quarter followed by a smaller clearance event towards the end of the year.
 As noted below, we made a large investment in inventory in fiscal 2013 to improve our in-stock inventory positions.
-When coupled with opening eight new stores in fiscal 2013 compared to two new stores in fiscal 2012, this investment decreased our inventory turnover ratio, but contributed to the 31.7% increase in total sales and 22.1% increase in comparable store sales we experienced in fiscal 2013.
+When coupled with opening eight new stores in fiscal 2013 compared to two new stores in fiscal 2012, this investment decreased our inventory turnover ratio to 2.0 for fiscal 2013 from 2.1 for fiscal 2012, but contributed to the 31.7% increase in total sales and 22.1% increase in comparable store sales we experienced in fiscal 2013.
+For the twelve months ended June 26, 2014, our inventory turnover ratio stayed consistent at 2.0.
+Inventory turnover is calculated by dividing the last twelve months cost of sales by the average inventory over the preceeding five quarters.